 Staff employees must arrive and be prepared to commence work at their scheduled start time.
-Employees are responsible for notifying supervision of absences, late arrivals, or early departures each day of the absence, tardiness, or early departure, in accordance with their unit’s call-in procedure, which typically requires employees to advise supervision when they will report to work.
+Employees are responsible for notifying their supervisor of absences, late arrivals, or early departures each day of the absence, tardiness, or early departure, in accordance with their unit’s call-in procedure.
 Unscheduled absences, tardiness, and unscheduled early departures (whether excused or unexcused), failure to provide appropriate notification, or abuse of sick leave or other paid time off may result in corrective action up to and including termination of employment.
-(See Policy U208-Termination of Employment) Absences, tardiness, and early departures due to approved FMLA leave, Short-Term Disability leave, military leave, jury duty, workers’ compensation, other approved leave, or reasonable accommodation as required by law will not be counted as occurrences.
-These guidelines apply to all staff employees whose departments do not have more specific guidelines, or when department attendance guidelines do not address certain areas covered by this policy.
+(See Policy 703 Progressive Corrective Action.)
+Absences, tardiness, and early departures due to approved FMLA leave, Short-Term Disability leave, military leave, jury duty, workers’ compensation, other approved leave, or reasonable accommodation as required by law will not be counted as occurrences.
+These rules apply to all staff employees whose departments do not have more specific rules, or when department attendance rules do not address certain areas covered by this policy.

-1. Departments should communicate to staff employees the importance of timely and regular attendance and develop a written unit guideline that outlines a call-in procedure.
+1. Departments should communicate to staff employees the importance of timely and regular attendance and develop written unit rules with a call-in procedure.
 The call-in procedure should define when and whom an employee should call if he/she is going to be absent or tardy.
 It should also address a time frame when an employee who will be delayed is required to notify supervision.

-3. Notification of any unscheduled absence, tardiness, or unscheduled early departure must be made as far in advance as possible.
-An employee who will be unable to report to work as scheduled, tardy, or leaving early must contact his/her supervisor or the department’s designated call-in number as far in advance as possible and at the latest prior to the start of the shift or the departure.
-Notification and acknowledgment of tardiness, unscheduled early departure, or unscheduled absence will not excuse it.
+3. Employees must notify their supervisor of any unscheduled absence, tardiness, or unscheduled early departure as far in advance as possible.
+An employee who will be unable to report to work as scheduled, who will be tardy, or who plans to leave early must contact his/her supervisor or the department’s designated call-in number as far in advance as possible and at the latest prior to the start of the shift or the early departure.
+Notification and acknowledgment by a supervisor of tardiness, unscheduled early departure, or unscheduled absence will not excuse it.

-4. Employees must record attendance and absences in UChicago Time or in the applicable attendance tracking records used by the Department.
-Immediate supervisors are responsible for reviewing and verifying attendance records (at least monthly) and recording occurrences, if applicable, to ensure the accuracy of the records and consistent application of department attendance guidelines and University policy.
+4. Employees must record attendance and absences in the attendance tracking system.
+Immediate supervisors are responsible for reviewing and verifying attendance records (at least monthly) and recording occurrences, if applicable, to ensure the accuracy of the records and consistent application of department attendance rules and University policy.

 5. An unscheduled absence will be recorded as one (1) occurrence.
 Each tardy or unscheduled early departure will be recorded as one-half (1/2) an occurrence.
-No occurrences will be recorded for scheduled absences or use of accrued sick leave as provided under University and department policy and union contract, if applicable.
-However, pattern usage, failure to provide timely notification, or failure to comply with the Sick Leave Policy may result in absences being counted as unscheduled absences.
+No occurrences will be recorded for scheduled absences or use of accrued sick leave as provided under University and department policy.
+However, pattern absences, failure to provide timely notification, or failure to comply with the Sick Leave Policy may result in absences being counted as unscheduled absences.

 6. Occurrences will be tracked by each department based on a rolling twelve (12) month period.

-7. Supervisors of employees should follow the corrective action guidelines described below to address unscheduled absences, tardiness, and unscheduled early departures.
-Upon four occurrences, each two occurrences thereafter will advance the corrective action process, up to and including termination of employment.
+7. Supervisors should follow the corrective action progression described below to address unscheduled absences, tardiness, and unscheduled early departures.
+When an employee has accumulated four occurrences, each two occurrences thereafter will advance the corrective action process, up to and including termination of employment.
 However, depending on the situation, corrective action may be accelerated, repeated, or taken out of sequence, and the University reserves the right to effect immediate termination should it be warranted.